-Nobody's life is perfect despite how they may appear on Facebook and your customers are no different!
 Pain points are specific problems your prospective customers have and hopefully ones that your product or service can solve.
-If you're unsure what your customer's pain points are then I strongly suggest taking a step back and rethinking your buyer personas.
+If you're unsure what your customers pain points are then we strongly suggest taking a step back and rethinking your buyer personas.

 - Financial - Your prospects are either spending too much money on current solutions or struggling to make enough to cover their costs